rhysmeister/aws-certified-solutions-architect-associated-exam-notes/README.md

   * Presence of SQL code.
   * Presence of a script.
 * Pay for what you use - based on number of rules & requests.
+* You can deploy WAF on CloudFront, Application Load Balancer, API Gateway and AWS AppSync
 ### Storage
 #### Amazon Elastic Block Store (Amazon EBS)
 * [Amazon EBS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html)